Actify

 Frequently Asked Questions

-For most teams, 16Personalities (based on MBTI) is the best starting point — it's free, takes 12 minutes, and produces results that are easy to discuss and compare.
-If you have budget, CliftonStrengths ($25/person) is excellent for strengths-based team building, and DISC ($50-100/person) is the best choice for teams dealing with communication or conflict issues.
-The 'best' test is the one your team actually completes and discusses — a free test with a great debrief beats an expensive test with no follow-up every time.
+For most teams, 16Personalities (based on MBTI) is the best starting point — it's free, takes 12 minutes, and produces results that are easy to discuss and laugh about.
+If you have budget, CliftonStrengths ($25/person) is excellent for strengths-based team building, and DISC ($50-100/person) is best for teams dealing with communication or conflict issues.
+The 'best' test is the one your team actually completes and debriefs — a free test with a fun Blind Debrief beats an expensive assessment that ends with 'interesting, back to work' every time.

 See it in action